Curating food and art with a mission

 with a donation

-Studio ATAO is a nonprofit that relies on support from a community of passionate partners, sponsors and volunteers.
+Studio ATAO is a 501(c)3 nonprofit that relies on support from a community of passionate partners, sponsors and volunteers.
 The generosity of our donors enables us to continue creating new bodies of work that shine light on the pertinent issues of today.

 Your tax-deductible donation allows us to bring programming to as many cities and communities as possible, pay above-market rates to our staff members, work with sustainable, local and small-business vendors and ensure every experience is as accessible as possible through free and subsidized tickets.

 Together, let's use our talents to tell the stories that will help shape tomorrow's world for the better.
+You can donate an one-time or monthly contribution at the link below, or schedule some time with our team to talk through your giving goals.
+We deeply appreciate gifts of any amount.